Brazilian drug war: Militias

-Brazilian milicias (militias), or paramilitary groups, consisting of current and retired police officers, prison guards, and military members, control much of the western territory of Rio de Janeiro and continue to expand their territory through turf wars with ADA and CV.
+Brazilian milicias (militias), or paramilitary groups, consisting of current and retired police officers, prison guards, and military members, control much of the western territory of Rio de Janeiro and continue to expand their territory through turf wars with ADA, TCP and CV, both in Rio and in other states, such as São Paulo and the northeast.
 Militia groups have grown in size and power rapidly, originating in the early 2000s and growing to control highly populated areas since.
 Founded as vigilante groups, they've amassed enough power as to dominate and extort entire territories of Rio de Janeiro.
 Along with extortion methods, the groups have gained political influence and have even been previously supported by high-profile politicians, such as former president Jair Bolsonaro.

-Unlike the other criminal organizations such as CV and ADA, who have always invested in the drug market, militias positioned themselves against drug trafficking in order to gain community approval and trust, with some favela residents seeing them as the "lesser evil" of crime as compared to drug gangs.
+Unlike the other criminal organizations such as CV and ADA, who have always highly invested in the drug market, militias positioned themselves against drug trafficking in order to gain community approval and trust, with some favela residents seeing them as the "lesser evil" of crime as compared to drug gangs.
 Instead of drug trafficking, the groups participate in extortion, controlling civilian access to gas, land, and cable television.
 Recently, some groups have decided to expand to allowing drug dealing within their territories or are doing so themselves, leveraging profit and control of important territories from drug gangs.